The Hidden Meaning of “It Is What It Is”

 Potentiality is not the same thing as ambiguity, but they are related.
-If something has the potential to unfold to different actual states then its current state may appear ambiguous.
+If something has the potential to unfold into different actual states then its current state may appear ambiguous.
 One of the characteristics of creative people is that they tend to be comfortable with ambiguity.
 By letting things hang in an uncategorized state in their mind they may slowly come to a richer, more nuanced understanding of it, which may lead to a new insight or invention.
-(I’ve always thought psychologists were dead wrong to ever use reaction time as a measure of intelligence; fast reflexes can mean you hastily put things into categories as opposed to seeing them in all their rich messy detail, which in the short run impedes your ability to respond quickly but in the long run facilitates a nuanced understanding.)

-But then I realized: the phrase “it is what it is” is itself in a state of potentiality.
-In some contexts it can indicate an acceptance of complexity and ambiguity.
-In other contexts it can indicate an acceptance of limitations.
+But then I realized that the phrase “it is what it is” is itself in a state of potentiality.
+In some contexts, it can indicate acceptance of complexity and ambiguity.
+In other contexts, it can indicate acceptance of limitations.
 It's a phrase that may well have yet other shades or meaning, or be evolving new shades of meaning as I write this.
 It’s not one static thing.
 It is what it is.

 © 2014 Liane Gabora All Rights Reserved.